wjx-error/PAMoE/README.md

 **Due to the rush of graduation, we haven't had enough time to organize all the code yet.**

-**For now, we provide the implementation of PAMoE and demo implementations for integrating into [TransMIL](https://github.com/szc19990412/TransMIL) and Transformer.**
+**For now, we provide the implementation of PAMoE and demo implementations for integrating into [TransMIL](https://github.com/szc19990412/TransMIL) and vanilla Transformer.**

 The code implementation of the PAMoE plugin is located in `/models/pamoe_layers`.
 The integration code for TransMIL and Transformer is also in `/models/models_demo`.